sci-42ver/SICP_SDF/sicp_notes.md

   > so long as we guarantee that the procedures (such as add-terms) that use ad-join-term always call it with a *higher-order term than appears in the list*
 - > Neither of these types is “above” the other in any natural way, since one polynomial like `y^2*x` may be thought as both types.
+- > Our own discussion of computational objects in Chap-ter 3 avoids these issues entirely.
+Readers familiar with object-oriented programming will notice that we have much to say in chapter 3 about local state, but we do not even mention “classes” or “inheritance.” inheritance -> "interrelated types".
 ## lec
 ### lec05
 It says about `list` which has not been said up to the book corresponding chapter.